 As a strange and personal twist - it was whilst hitch-hiking from Nairobi to Johannesburg in Africa during 1991 that I chose to become a professional photographer and only returned to the UK to make that happen.
 Shortly after embarking on a night school photography course, I dreamt I bumped into George Rodger in a pub and told me - 'Don't worry about the future - you're going to do very well with photography'!

-Alongside a photography course, or our new photography training DVD a trip to this exhibition would make a wonderful inspirational gift for any keen photographer.
+Alongside a photography course, or our Ultimate Beginners Course a trip to this exhibition would make a wonderful inspirational gift for any keen photographer.